Chèvre (Goat Cheese) vs Emmental Cheese

 Emmental is a classic Swiss cheese, known for its large holes and nutty, mild flavor.
 It is made from cow's milk and has a hard, dense texture.
 The holes, or "eyes," develop during the fermentation process as a result of gas released by the bacteria in the cheese.
 Emmental is often used in sandwiches and is a key ingredient in traditional Swiss fondue.

-Chèvre (Goat Cheese) comes from France.
-Emmental Cheese originated from Switzerland.
+• Origin: Chèvre (Goat Cheese) (France), Emmental Cheese (Switzerland)

 Chèvre (Goat Cheese) Emmental Cheese